cosmos72/schemesh/doc/lineedit/lineedit.md

 ##### (linectx-insert/bytespan!)
 `(linectx-insert/bytespan! lctx bsp [start end])` inserts the contents of a `bytespan` object into current lines, starting at cursor.<br/>
+Stops at any byte < 32, unless it's the first byte (which is skipped).
+Also stops at incomplete utf-8 sequences.<br/>
+Return number of bytes actually read from bytespan and inserted.<br/>
 Added in 0.9.2

 ##### (linectx-insert/char!)